 Damage from Antler Rubbing

 The process of rubbing removes bark.
-If the bark is removed on a large portion of the tree or completely around the trunk the tree becomes girdled.
-All growth above the girdled areas will eventually die and for most home gardeners, replacing the girdled trees is the best course of action.
+If the bark is removed on a large portion of the tree or completely around the trunk, the tree becomes girdled.
+All growth above the girdled areas will eventually die, and for most home gardeners, replacing the girdled trees is the best course of action.
 There are no applications that will mitigate the effects of deer damage or save severely damaged trees.
 Wound dressings, pruning paints, latex paints, wrappings, and other alleged protective barriers do not help.

 Type of Damage

 The meadow vole is a small, brown, mouse-like animal.
 Though common in Iowa, the meadow vole is secretive and seldom seen by most individuals.
 Voles feed on grasses and other herbaceous plants.
 They also eat seeds, berries, tubers, and bulbs.
 In winter, meadow voles may eat the bark of small trees and shrubs.
 Vole damage typically occurs to the lawn and becomes apparent when the snow melts.
-Several narrow meandering pathways appear in the lawn.
+Several narrow, meandering pathways appear on the lawn.

 In lawns, vole populations can be kept to a minimum with regular mowing.
 Mow Kentucky bluegrass lawns at a height of 2½ to 3½ inches.
 Continue to mow the lawn until the grass stops growing in the fall (typically early November in Iowa).
 Cut or destroy tall weeds adjacent to lawns and gardens to reduce food resources and cover.